Can you pass the frailty test?

 c.
 Women who are 159 centimeters and under (about 5 feet 2 inches) have to walk 15 feet in under 7 seconds.

 d.
 Women who are taller than 159 centimeters have to walk 15 feet in under 6 seconds.

 Researchers noted that the frailty test, "strengthened the predictive ability of other commonly used" tests that attempt to determine risks facing surgical candidates.

-While the results of the study are very encouraging, there are a couple drawbacks we should note.
+While the results of the study are very encouraging, there are a couple of drawbacks we should note.
 The study did not look at the patients' quality of life.
 In some cases, even if a patient is frail, surgery may be recommended because without it the quality of life for the patient is so poor.
-Also the patients were only tracked for 30 days, so it's unknown if the results would continue to hold up over time.
+Also, the patients were only tracked for 30 days, so it's unknown if the results would continue to hold up over time.

 Now that you know, can you pass the frailty test?